Prinzhorn/skrollr/README.md

 An object defining new easing functions or overwriting existing ones.
 Easing functions get just one argument, which is a value between 0 and 1 (the percentage of how much of the animation is done).
 The function should return a value between 0 and 1 as well, but for some easings a value less than 0 or greater than 1 is just fine.

+An easing function basically transforms the timeline for an animation.
+When the animation should be 50% done, you can transform it to be 90% done or whatever your function does.

 Example:

 ```js